Football Field Goal Range

 Field goal range is determined mostly by how well the kicker can perform.
 So, each individual kicker has their own field goal range.
 If a player has had a lot of success from 35 yards out, but not much success from further, then their field goal range would be around 35 yards.
 Ultimately, teams want to get their kicker to the distance where they will be the most successful.

-The longest field goal that was ever kicked and made was 64 yards.
-This kick was accomplished by Matt Prater, a kicker for the Denver Broncos.
-In this 2013 game against the Tennessee Titans, Prater finished out the first half with this incredible feat.
+The longest field goal that was ever kicked and made was 66 yards.
+This kick was accomplished by Justin Tucker, a kicker for the Baltimore Ravens.
+In this 2021 game against the Detroit Lions, Tucker won the game by accomplishing this incredible feat.

 What is the longest field goal in college football?